Overview

 Himalaya has always been the abode of the Gods.

 The Vedas and Upanishads tell us fascinating stories about gods and demons that dwelt here.
 Ancient literature refers to this region as Badrikashram, Himavat, Tapobhoomi, Devabhoomi and Kedarkhand.
-Every cave, rivulet, brook and valley is associated with the memory of a sage or saint and fascinating legends.
+Every cave, rivulet, brook, and valley is associated with the memory of a sage or saint and fascinating legends.

 Here, where the individual merges with the microcosm called Chardham.

-Uttrakhand, long called Devbhoomi belong to some of the holiest Hindu shrines for more than thousand years; pilgrims have been visiting the region with the hopes of salvation and purification from sin.
-Gangotri and Yamunotri, the sources of both the Ganga and Yamuna, found in the upper reaches of the state and together with Badrinath (dedicated to Vishnu) and Kedarnath (dedicated to Shiva) these all are known as Chardham of Uttarakhand, is one of the Hinduism most spiritually auspicious pilgrimage circuits.
+Uttrakhand, long called Devbhoomi belong to some of the holiest Hindu shrines for more than a thousand years; pilgrims have been visiting the region with the hopes of salvation and purification from sin.
+Gangotri and Yamunotri, the sources of both the Ganga and Yamuna, are found in the upper reaches of the state and together with Badrinath (dedicated to Vishnu) and Kedarnath (dedicated to Shiva) these all are known as Chardham of Uttarakhand, is one of the Hinduism most spiritually auspicious pilgrimage circuits.

 More than a hundred years ago in 1891, Swami Vivekananda wandered in these hills as a pilgrim.